droduit/petri-webgen/README.md

-# Convert any multimedia scenarios described by a Petri network, into a web application exploiting HTML-CSS-JS
+# Convert any multimedia scenarios described by a Petri network, into a web application
-Original title : Transformation de scénarios multimédias modélisés avec des réseaux de Pétri, en application WEB exploitant la combinaison HTML-CSS-JS

 ## Documentation
-Please see the <a href="https://github.com/droduit/petri-media/blob/master/doc.pdf">full PDF doc</a>
+Please refer to the <a href="https://github.com/droduit/petri-media/blob/master/doc.pdf">complete PDF documentation</a>.

 ## Description
-Les réseaux de Pétri permettent de modéliser un nombre infini d’applications très diverses.
-De manière basique, ce sont des schémas composés de 4 éléments principaux : Token, Places, Transitions et arcs :
+Petri networks allow modeling an infinite number of diverse applications.
+At a basic level, they consist of four main elements: Tokens, Places, Transitions, and Arcs:
-1. Token -> Sprites : objets définis par des propriétés
+1. Token -> Sprites : objects defined by properties.
-2. Places, activités, ou « scenes » : contenant un ou plusieurs « sprite »
+2. Places, activities, or « scenes » : containers holding one or multiple sprites.
-3. Transitions : gère les « events » pour passer d’une activité à une autre
+3. Transitions : manage « events » to move from one activity to another.
-4. Arcs : reliant les places aux transitions.
+4. Arcs : connect places to transitions.

-Un logiciel de modélisation de réseaux de Pétri pour générer des fichiers en représentant une description au format JSON est déjà existant.
-Nous voulons ici utiliser le JSON généré, correspondant à la description d’applications WEB, et ainsi concevoir une prochaine étape, qui transformera le réseau de Pétri en une application WEB fonctionnelle, exploitant la combinaison HTML-CSS-JS.
+An existing software for Petri network modeling generates files representing descriptions in JSON format.
+Here, we aim to utilize the generated JSON, which corresponds to the description of web applications, to design the next step.
+This step will transform the Petri network into a functional web application, making use of HTML-CSS-JS combination.

 ## Déploiement
-1. Créer un dossier `uploads` avec les droits en écriture
-2. Assurez-vous que le dossier `generated` possède les droits en écriture
+1. Create a folder named `uploads` with write permissions.
+2. Ensure that the `generated` folder has write permissions.

 ## Demo
-Le dossier `demo` contient des exemples de réseau de Petri au format JSON.
-Le mot de passe de `ex1` est `demo`.
+The `demo` folder contains examples of Petri networks in JSON format.
+The password for `ex1` is `demo`.